Jowi Zaza on list of 5 under 50 successful Nigerian businessmen inspiring many

 5. Sijibomi Ogundele

-Real estate mogul Sijibomi Ogundele is the chief executive officer of the CEO of Sujimoto Construction Limited.
+Real estate mogul Sijibomi Ogundele is the chief executive officer of Sujimoto Construction Limited.

-The 36-year-old drew inspiration from Dr Sujimoto Koga, a professor of a Japanese university.
+The 36-year-old drew inspiration from Dr Sujimoto Koga, a Japanese philosopher who transformed his life and thinking.

-According to Sijibomi, he began his business career back in Agege area of Lagos.
+According to Sijibomi, he began his business career back in the Agege area of Lagos.

 Nigerian oil mogul says there is no shortcut to success